Frequently Asked Questions

 Why haven't I received my state chapter rebate check?

-The state rebate checks are mailed quarterly to the state chapter president.
-Receipt of the checks is contingent upon the national office receiving several reports from the state chapter.
+The state rebate checks are mailed twice a year to the state chapter president.
+Receipt of the checks is contingent upon the ASTA National Office receiving several reports from the state chapter.
 The state chapter did not receive a check because one or more of the reports have not been received by the national office.

 What do I need to do/submit to get my rebate check?